Memory loss or dementia is not a normal part of aging.

 Washington’s Community Living Connections staff are available to help you explore your options to meet your current needs or create a plan for the future.

-Are you concerned about Memory Loss for Yourself or Someone Else?
+Concerned about Memory Loss for Yourself or Someone Else?